LuckyNumber77/LuckyNumber77/README.md

 - 👀 I’m interested in all things related to programming and Artificial Intelligence.
 - 🌱 I’m currently learning different coding languages.
 - 💞️ I’m looking to collaborate on any IT
-- 📫 How to reach me darren.billy@dcmail.ca
+- 📫 How to reach me darrenbilly@trentu.ca
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy working out and learning new things.